-Banner towing requires a dedicated area that should be set aside for the set up, pick up and dropping of the banner.
-This area should be on open ground with no obstructions particularly on the approach and climb out which is usually into wind.

-- 15.7 The combination of towing aircraft and banner must not be flown under / over or around by any other aircraft. - 15.8 Formation may be flown with a banner in tow, or with a tow rope attached, provided that any Formation changes are at a safe distance behind the lead aircraft taking into account the possibility of the banner or tow rope separating from the towing aircraft. - 15.9 When banner towing is conducted outside of an Article 86 Flying Display or SERA Minimum Height and Visual Flight Rules Permission time period, the combination must at all times comply with the Rules of the Air Regulations and SERA, with particular attention to Congested Areas, increased density of people and the ability to land clear in the event of an engine failure.
+- 15.5 Banner towing requires a dedicated area that should be set aside for the set up, pick up and dropping of the banner.
+This area should be on open ground with no obstructions particularly on the approach and climb out which is usually into wind. - 15.6 The combination of towing aircraft and banner must not be flown under / over or around by any other aircraft. - 15.7 Formation may be flown with a banner in tow, or with a tow rope attached, provided that any Formation changes are at a safe distance behind the lead aircraft taking into account the possibility of the banner or tow rope separating from the towing aircraft.

-Twilight and airborne pyrotechnic displays
+Airborne pyrotechnic displays